-Assumption: It is assumed you know how the procedure for finding thresholds for tone audiometric testing.
+Assumption: It is assumed you know how to perform audiometric testing for obtaining air and bone conduction thresholds using pure tones.

-Practice this exercise on someone from your office.
-Make sure the test environment is quiet and you have all the audiometric hardware connected to the AVANT ST. Refer to the installation manual if necessary.
+It is most useful to perform and practice this exercise on someone from your office.
+Make sure the test environment is quiet and you have all the audiometric hardware connected to the AVANT A2D $^{\text{TM}}$ .
+Refer to the installation instructions if necessary.

-Performing the following lessons gives you practice in operating the full range of audiometric functions available in the software

-Pure Tone Thresholds

-- 1. Setup the control panel for pure tone audiometry: Right Ear, Inserts, AUD, Tone and, Continuous. - 2.
-Set the test level attenuator to 40dB. - 3.
-Set the test frequency to 1000Hz. - 4.
+For this exercise, Setup the control panel for pure tone audiometry: Right Ear, AC, AUD, Tone, and Continuous.

+(your preferences for default setup can be managed in Options on the toolbar)

+Set the Test Level attenuator to 40dB.

+Set the test frequency to 1000Hz.

 Perform an Otoscopic examination of the ear canals.
+Activate the video otoscope preview mode (if installed on your computer) by clicking the camera icon on the taskbar.
+Inspect each ear canal in the live mode.

+Click Back to return to Audiometry.

-It is recommended you use your video otoscope to examine the external ear canal. - 5.
-Instruct the patient in the task and how to respond to the tones. - 6.
-Place the insert earphones in the patient's ear canals, ensuring an adequate insertion depth. - 7.
-Present the first tone using your preferred method of presentation. - 8.
+Instruct the patient in the task and how to respond to the tones.

+$\underline{\underline{Place}}$ the insert earphones in the patient's ear canals, ensuring an adequate insertion depth.

+Present the first tone using your preferred method of presentation.
+Choose one of the three methods to adjust the attenuator: Use the up arrow key on the keyboard or click the arrow icon on the attenuator bar or hold the mouse button down and drag the arrow icon slowly up the attenuator Test dB bar.

 Monitor the patient's response and adjust the attenuator accordingly.
-You will notice the right AC symbol (O) is automatically recorded to the audiogram. - 9.
+You will notice the right AC symbol (O) is automatically recorded to the audiogram.

 Search for hearing threshold.